mitchell-lng/mavericks-dashboard/README.md

 }
 ```

-For more details on the data structure please refer to the `fieldData.ts` file.
+For more details on the data structure, please refer to the `fieldData.ts` file.
 The file contains the data structure and descriptions of each field.

 This file is also used to generate the form for the leaderboard pages.